gem/oq-engine/doc/faq.md

 0.5 GB per core, i.e. 10 GB, so you will run out of memory.
 With hyperthreading disabled you will still have 5 GB of available RAM.
 We recommend to ALWAYS disable hyperthreading from the BIOS.

+Note: on a linux machine you can disable hyperthreading temporarily with the command `sudo echo off > /sys/devices/system/cpu/smt/control`: however, this setting will not survive a reboot.

 ### Help!
 My windows server with 32/64 or more cores hangs!